gabriel-estevam/english-writing/draft.md

 There are many definitions of clean code to many programmers.
 The author asked about well-known and depeply experienced programmers what they thought.
 After saw many views of points, I could realize that clean some topics of keeps clean your code: Code should be simple.
 It should be readable like a book.
 It should have tests cases and these test should be testing.
 It should be indent.

+#### Chapter Two: Meaningful Names
+This approach a interesting affair, that is the meaningful names we define to ours classes, methods and variables when we are coding.
+ - Context.
+ -  Use pronounceable names.
+ -  Avoid encodings.
+ -  Use searchable names.